s0n1c268/Threaded_Port_Scanner/Threaded Port Scanner/README.md

 Hello everyone, I hope you enjoy this threaded port scaner code I developed.
 Please do note I made this code for educational purposes.
 I'm not liable for your actions.
-I just did this again for educational purposes, no illegal actions.
+Again, I just did this for educational purposes, no illegal actions.

 This script was made with Python3